krishaamer/green-filter-research/research/literature/ai.md

 import Runaround from '../images/runaround.png'
 ```

-## From Idea to Reality {#from-idea-to-reality}
+## Human-AI Interaction {#human-ai-interaction}

-In the 80 years since Alan Turing proposed the Turing Test for Machine
+In the 80 years since the Alan Turing proposed the Turing Test for
-Intelligence, Artificial Intelligence (AI) has seen a long process of
+Machine Intelligence, Artificial Intelligence (AI) has seen a long
-incremental improvements, beginning from a science-fiction concept until
+process of incremental improvements, beginning from a science-fiction
-reaching the current stage of an everyday, mainstream reality.
+concept until reaching the current stage of an everyday, mainstream
+reality.

 Turing’s idea was simple: design a game to test human-computer
 interaction using text messages, where a person is simultaneously